Sprinter1999/AVP-SLAM-PLUS/README.md

 ```

 #### 3.1.2  **Localization**
-if you have do 3.1.1 and "save map", you can do localization in the prior map.
+if you have done 3.1.1 and configure your "save map", you can do localization in the prior map.
 ```
     roslaunch avp_slam_plus localizationRGB.launch
 ```